Also known as: dive bomber push-up, divebomber pushup, hip-hinge pushup, shoulder-forward pushup

 What common mistakes should I avoid with Tiger Push Ups?

-How can I progress or regress Tiger Push Ups?
+How can I progress or regress the Tiger Push Up?